bionikspoon/cookiecutter-pypackage/README.rst

 Similar Cookiecutter Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* `Nekroze/cookiecutter-pypackage`_: A fork of this with a PyTest test runner,
-  strict flake8 checking with Travis/Tox, and some docs and `setup.py` differences.

-* `tony/cookiecutter-pypackage`_: Fork with py2.7+3.3 optimizations.
-Flask/Werkzeug-style
-  test runner, ``_compat`` module and module/doc conventions.
-See ``README.rst`` or
-  the `github comparison view`_ for exhaustive list of additions and modifications.

 * Also see the `network`_ and `family tree`_ for this repo.
 (If you find
   anything that should be listed here, please add it and send a pull request!)